werf/werf/docs/_includes/reference/cli/werf_helm_plugin_update.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-update one or more Helm plugins
+Update one or more Helm plugins.

 {{ header }} Syntax